Sunday, October 25, 2020, 11:30 a.m.

 This page will be updated regularly as information becomes available.

 DHEC's Public Health Laboratory receives samples from healthcare providers to be tested for COVID-19.
 The U.S. Food and Drug Administration (FDA) has approved some private labs to also conduct testing for COVID-19.
-These labs are required to report positive and negative test results for the virus in South Carolina residents to DHEC.
+These labs are required to report positive and negative test results for South Carolina residents to DHEC within 24 hours.
 Numerical, graphic and mapping summaries regarding testing and the number of observed and projected cases in South Carolina are shown below.
 Additional details concerning the distribution of cases can be found on the County-Level Data for COVID-19 page.

 Starting Saturday September 19, the testing table data can be found on the County-Level Dashboard under the Testing tab.